w3f/Grants-Program/applications/dot_marketplace-phase2.md

 * **PTE:**  2
 * **Costs:**  16,050 USD

-Dot Marketplace will also include frontend UI including the court and chat functionality built on top of the `substrate-front-end-template`
+Dot Marketplace will also include frontend UI including the court and chat functionality built on top of the `substrate-front-end-template`.

 | Sr no. | Deliverable | Description |
 | --- | --- | --- |